utmapp/docs.getutm.app/advanced/rosetta.md

 ## Installing Shared Libraries
 In order to run x86_64 executables, you still need to install shared libraries for x86_64.
 The instructions vary for different distros but usually involve enabling "multiarch" or "multilib" support.

 For example in Debian based distros the package manager can be updated by duplicating the ARM line(s) in your `/etc/apt/sources.list` and adding `[arch=amd64]` before the url.
-For example on Ubuntu:
+For example on Debian:

 ```
 deb [arch=amd64] http://archive.ubuntu.com/ubuntu/ jammy main restricted